 “…the Nick now serves as a major cultural anchor on Columbia’s blossoming Main Street drawing over 70,000 attendees into the heart of our city annually.”

 More than just a movie theater, the Nickelodeon is also the home of the annual Indie Grits Film Festival – an annual showcase of the best in Southern DIY film and culture – which was named one of the “25 Coolest Film Festivals in the World” by Moviemaker Magazine.

 The Nickelodeon is a 501(c)3 non-profit organization with over 3,500 members.
 The board of the directors of the Columbia Film Society provides oversight of the organization.
 The Nickelodeon Theatre is a proud member of the Art House Convergence, the National Alliance for Media Arts and Culture (NAMAC), and the SC Arts Alliance.

 Want to work with the Nick?
 Check out our employment opportunities.

 Board of Directors

-University of South Carolina - Secretary (term expires 2014)
+Mayor of Cayce, South Carolina - Board Member (term expires 2021)